weakish/docs-en/views/realtime-guide-senior.md

   // Not supported yet
   ```

-Each return value contains permission information of members in tuples (arrays) in the format of `<ConversationId, MemberId, ConversationMemberRole>`.
+Each return value contains permission information of members in a triple or array `<ConversationId, MemberId, ConversationMemberRole>`.

 ### Muting Members